stroblme/natLight/README.md

 MORNINGTRANSTIME	(Intger): Increasing this value will increase the transition time frome Nightimecolor to Daytimecolor.
 EVENINGTRANSTIME	(Integer): Increasing this value will increase the transition time frim Daytimecolor to Nightimecolor.

-SUNEFFECT			(Float): Increasing these values will stretch the transition curve towards the sunrise/ sunset.
+SUNEFFECT			(Float: (0..1)): Increasing these values will stretch the transition curve towards the sunrise/ sunset.

-DRIVERPARAMETERS	(Float): Adapt theses values to your application to match specific driver behaviors.
+DRIVERPARAMETERS	(Float: (0..1)): Adapt theses values to your application to match specific driver behaviors.
+Decreasing the values will decrease the intensity of the specific color.

 PLOTPARAMETERS		(Integer): Adapt these values to your cmd-line size for correct virtualization of the color curve

+If not otherwise specified, the valid range of the parameters is the common range e.g. hour between 0..24 and m between 0..60.
+You can play with these values to match your favourite behavior, but they are already set to the most common color curve per default.
+Pay attention when adjusting these values: There is not always a fallback or recheck of the valid range.
+It is therefore recommended to plot the color curve before firing this on a standalone system.

 ## Contributing